Keeping safe during

 • Instructions for a task you want yourself to do in a distressing moment (this could be a person to call, a place to walk to, a movie to watch etc).

-• Reasons for why you want to stay alive
+• Reasons why you want to stay alive

 Keep a digital copy of your letter to yourself on your phone, or somewhere that you could easily access it at any time in any place.